What we do?

 - Articulating their interests and representing them to the relevant authorities.

-Through the aforementioned interventions, we build capacity in SMC members to effectively participate in the governance of their government school.
+Through the aforementioned interventions, we are building capacity in SMC members across over 34000 government schools to effectively participate in the governance of their government school.

 Our Theory of Change